 - Appropriate use of personal protective equipment (gloves, gowns, face masks, safety glasses);

 - Waterproof coverings over any break in skin integrity (cuts, abrasions, etc.);

 - Routine decontamination of surfaces at completion of work (benches and equipment used in direct contact with sample);

 - Appropriate procedures for the handling and disposal of waste;

 - Appropriate procedures for the handling and disposal of sharps;

 - Following behavioural practices applied in physical containment level 2 facilities;

-- Performing all work in a biosafety cabinet with any human-derived samples or cell lines known or reasonably expected to be infected with a pathogenic microorganisam;
+- Performing all work in a biosafety cabinet with any human-derived samples or cell lines known or reasonably expected to be infected with a pathogenic microorganism;

 - Avoiding/minimising the creation of aerosols and performing work in a biosafety cabinet whenever there is a likelihood that aerosols may be produced (regardless of infectious status of the sample);

-- Do not use a laminar flow for any work involving potentionally infectious samples; and
+- Do not use a laminar flow for any work involving potentially infectious samples; and

 - Receiving vaccination(s) where necessary - for example, when working with human body fluids, tissue samples, etc., immunization against Hepatitis B is recommended if antibody titre is low.

 A risk assessment must always be performed before beginning any work with these types of samples.